[An excerpt from a conversation in a Pagan social media group, edited for grammar and clarity. Guess which one is me.]

 Pagan 2: “He’s your ex for a reason.”

 Pagan 3: “A spell to let go might be more helpful than a love spell.”

 Pagan 6: “Do a spell for self-love instead.”

 Pagan 7: “On a Friday, during the waxing moon, stick seven pins down the side of a pink taper candle, and place two lodestones in front of it, seven inches apart.
 Name one of the lodestones for you, and the other for your ex.
-Light the candle, move each lodestone half an inch toward the other, and recite the Song of Solomon or read love poems out loud until the candle burns down to the first pin.
+Light the candle, move each lodestone half an inch toward the other, and recite the Song of Solomon until the candle burns down to the first pin.
 Repeat every day for seven days: On the seventh day, make sure the lodestones are touching and magnetized together.
-Once the last pin has fallen, let the candle burn itself out, then place the lodestones in a small pink or red bag along with some Balm of Gilead.
-Tie the bag shut with pink or white string, keep it with you during the day, and sleep with it under your pillow at night.”
+Once the last pin has fallen, let the candle burn itself out, then place the lodestones in a small, red bag along with some Balm of Gilead.
+Tie the bag shut with pink string, keep it with you during the day, and sleep with it under your pillow at night.”

 Pagan 8: “I did a love spell for someone once.
 He regretted it and had to get a restraining order.”

 My participation in the discussion fit my usual M.O., in that I was going, “Dooooo iiiiit,” while everyone else was going, “Tabitha, no!
 Mustn’t twitch.”
 Alas, the thread quickly simmered down once Pagan 9 swept in to Set Things Right.